HaikuTeam/animator/QA.md

 Timeline

-The "reticulating splines" screen is shown until the timeline fully loads On timeline, I can expand/collapse component entries When I expand on timeline, that element is selected on stage Selecting an input selects that row normally
+The loading screen is shown until the timeline fully loads On timeline, I can expand/collapse component entries When I expand on timeline, that element is selected on stage Selecting an input selects that row normally